DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world3.md

 They disliked idea of sharing the room full of humans.

-Both expressed the same sentiment and probably right now already out of the fortress, taking a walk through plains.
+Both expressed the same sentiment and probably right now they were already out of the fortress, taking a walk through the plains.

-"Jeanne-dono, remain here.
+"Jeanne-dono, please remain here.
 Rest of you are free to start preparing for joint manoeuvres."

-All soldiers stood up at once.
+All the soldiers stood up at once.

-There was a strong sense of responsibility in eyes of these strong soldiers, which were leaving the room now.
+There was a strong sense of responsibility in the eyes of these strong soldiers who were leaving the room now.
-Each of them carried a fighting spirit as if in response to commander Balmnung's instructions.
+Each of them carried a fighting spirit as if to reciprocate commander Balmnung's instructions.

 _Jeanne also gets respect from her soldiers._